 - tingling, pain, or numbness in the hands or feet

 The thyroid gland plays an important role in the growth and maintenance of hair follicles.
-Having an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism) can affect the normal cycle of hair growth.
-This can result in hairs shedding too early.
+Having an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism) can affect the hair growth cycle.
+This can result in hair shedding too early.

 Hairs commonly shed from the scalp, but they may also shed from other areas of the body, including the legs.

-Though rare, some antithyroid medications — such as carbimazole and propylthiouracil — can also cause hair loss.
+Some antithyroid medications, such as carbimazole and propylthiouracil, can also cause hair loss in rare cases.